-- I. any incident involving the failure of any part of the premises, plant or equipment; - II. any incident within the workplace involving damage to Company property; - III. any incident which any employee believes could have led to the death of, or injury to, any person - IV. any incident which any employee believes could have led to the failure or damage of any Company property, or to damage to any personal property.
+- Any incident involving the failure of any part of the premises, plant or equipment. - II.
+Any incident within the workplace involving damage to Company property. - III.
+Any incident which any employee believes could have led to the death of, or injury to, any person. - IV.
+Any incident which any employee believes could have led to the failure or damage of any Company property, or to damage to any personal property.